bjornedstrom/fall-from-grace/README.md

 # fall-from-grace
 November 24, 2012

-`fall-from-grace` is a userspace process monitor.
+`fall-from-grace` is a userspace process supervisor.

 This is very early work in progress.